siranchao/OOP345-Works/README.md

-# OOP345-Works
+# OOP345 - Software Development Using C++
-This is a private repo for OOP345-NBB
+This is a private repo for OOP345-NBB workshops and project

 - Student Name: Siran Cao
 - Student ID: 159235209